-TPCs' periodicities span multiple timescales
+TPCs' periodicities span multiple time scales

 We next asked how the periodicity of TPCs varied across units.
-We calculated the dominant period for each unit as follows: 1) the firing rate autocorrelation was z-scored with respect to the shuffled data for each unit; 2) an FFT was performed on the z-scored autocorrelation values; and 3) the period at which the largest power was contained was determined to be the dominant period for that unit (Fig. S2; Methods, Electrophysiological Analyses).
+We calculated the dominant period for each unit as follows: (1) the firing rate autocorrelation was Z-scored with respect to the shuffled data for each unit; (2) an fast Fourier transform was performed on the Z-scored autocorrelation values; and (3) the period at which the largest power was contained was determined to be the dominant period for that unit (Figure S3) (STAR Methods, Electrophysiological analyses).
 This approach allowed us to examine the periodicity scale of all TPCs.
-The population activity of these units spanned temporal scales ranging from tens of seconds to several minutes (Fig. 2d).
-It is worth noting that such large temporal scales are beyond the temporal response patterns of traditional time cells, previously observed in the hippocampus and medial entorhinal cortex (MEC) of rodents, which involved temporal scales on the order of a few seconds(6, 7).
-The timescales of TPCs are more similar to those of the ramping time cells discovered in the rodent LEC(14).
+The population activity of these units spanned temporal scales ranging from tens of seconds to several minutes (Figure 2D).
+It is worth noting that such large temporal scales are beyond the temporal response patterns of traditional time cells, previously observed in the hippocampus and MEC of rodents, which involved temporal scales on the order of a few seconds.^{6,7} The time scales of TPCs are more similar to those of the ramping time cells discovered in the rodent LEC.14

-The population of TPCs exhibited multiple timescales even within each participant (Fig. 3a; Table S3), as well as within different regions (Fig. 3b).
-At the population level, the distribution of the TPCs' dominant periods revealed a non-uniform distribution ($p < 10^{-5}$; single sample Kolmogorov-Smirnov test against uniform distribution) and some timescales appeared to be more pronounced (e.g., dominant periodicities at 62.5s, 112.5s, 180s, 290s and 400s; Fig. 3c).
+The population of TPCs exhibited multiple time scales even within each participant (Figure 3A; Table S3), as well as within different regions (Figure 3B).
+At the population level, the distribution of the TPCs' dominant periods revealed a non-uniform distribution (p $< 10^{-5}$; single sample Kolmogorov-Smirnov test against uniform distribution) and some time scales appeared to be more pronounced (e.g., dominant periodicities at 62.5s, 112.5s, 180s, 290s, and 400s) (Figure 3C).
 Although thus far the results focused on the dominant periodicity (the oscillation with the highest power), some units had periodic firing at additional temporal scales.
-To determine other prominent oscillations, we calculated the relative power of the z-scored firing rate autocorrelation with respect to the power at the dominant period and found the peaks with at least 75% of the maximum power (Fig. 3d).
-Indeed, 35% of the units showed periodic firing at one or more frequencies in addition to their dominant periodicity (Fig. 3e).
-These additional frequencies.
+To determine other prominent oscillations, we calculated the relative power of the Zscored firing rate autocorrelation with respect to the power at the dominant period and found the peaks with at least 75% of the maximum power (Figure 3D).
+Indeed, 35% of the units showed periodic firing at one or more frequencies in addition to their dominant periodicity (Figure 3E).
+These additional frequencies were not simply multiples of each other.
+Few units had more than two additional frequencies.